groboclown/nightjar-mesh/README.md

     1. Which services and other meshes are available to each service and gateway?
     1. Which routes for those services should this allow access to?
 1. Envoy configuration.  *Defined in the envoy configuration templates.*
-    1. Default envoy configurations, and able to define configurations on a per service, deployment color, or service-mesh basis.
+    1. Envoy configuration template files, which can be defined at a high level, or specialized on a per service, deployment color, or service-mesh basis.

 The services call out to other by sending a request to the Envoy proxy directly, rather than to a DNS name that Envoy reroutes through ip table changes.
-This makes the Envoy setup require fewer permissions.
+This makes the Envoy container setup require fewer permissions.

 ## Supported Infrastructure

-Nightjar has abstraction layers that allow it to run with any number of backing technology.
+Nightjar has a series of well defined data formats that allow it to run with any number of backing technology.
+It uses [extension points](docs/extension-points.md), programs with a well-defined interface, to provide integration with other technologies.

 ### AWS - Cloud Map